davidhampgonsalves/Life-Dashboard/README.md

 # Details
 Second hand Kindles are waiting in drawers for someone to repurpose them into something great.
 Boasting large e-ink screens, wifi connectivity and ARM processors they are an amazing hacking platform.

-In my case I created an information panel summarizing my day such as my calendar, surf and weather forecast, garbage schedule, school closures, etc. My favorite part is that any extra space is filled with a random Pokémon sprite which my _kids_(not me) like to come check in on.
+In my case I created an information panel summarizing my day such as my calendar, surf and weather forecast, garbage schedule, school closures, etc. The extra space is filled by a random pokemon sprite.

 The project uses a serverless backend to collate data from external services and on the Kindle itself [Rust](https://www.rust-lang.org/) code (cross compiled via docker) fetches and typesets the data into an image.